 So what now?

 You ask a well-experienced director-friend of yours over a cup of coffee and she barely blinks.
 “You’ve briefed him via email, no?” she inquires, sounding bored.
 “Well, then arrange for a video conference.
-Connect via Hangouts or Zoom and speak voice-actor-eze.
+Connect via Hangouts or Zoom or Skype or something and speak voice-actor-eze.
 Simple as that — all the pros understand it.”